When you build an online multiplayer game, you have to be aware that sometimes connections between clients and servers fail.

 - PluginReportedError (32752): this probably means that you use webhooks and that PathCreate returns ResultCode other than 0.

 - JoinFailedFoundActiveJoiner (32746): this is very unlikely to happen but it may.
-It means that another client using the same UserId managed to rejoin the room while you were disconnected.
+It means that another client using the same UserId but a different Photon token joined the room while a client was disconnected.

 If the client got disconnected outside of a room or if quick rejoin failed (